Mosquito Surveillance: Increase Awareness and Protection in Your Community

-Surveillance is the cornerstone of a quality integrated mosquito management (IMM) program.
+Mosquito surveillance is the cornerstone of a quality integrated mosquito management (IMM) program.
 VDCI’s trained entomologists are experienced in all methods of larval and adult mosquito surveillance and identification.
-Larval surveillance allows us to identify and treat breeding sites, often eliminating the problem before adult mosquitoes appear.
-Adult surveillance is the process of understanding the population dynamics and species distribution of adult mosquitoes in a given area.
+Larval mosquito surveillance programs allows us to identify and treat breeding sites, often eliminating the problem before adult mosquitoes appear.
+Adult mosquito surveillance is the process of understanding the population dynamics and species distribution of adult mosquitoes in a given area.
 This is a critical factor in determining how to control mosquitoes and whether there is a disease risk in your community.

 Water sources within a community can provide breeding sites for mosquitoes.
 Depending on the species, larval habitats can be discovered in the stagnant water at the local pond, faulty drainage sites by main roads, or discarded tires at the back of a local business or home.
 By inspecting breeding sites and providing knowledge to decision-makers, a community can determine if targeted action should be considered.
 Once a target need is determined, our team provides mapping and reports to capture source reduction as well as control efforts completed.

-Adult surveillance includes the weekly trapping of adult mosquitoes by dividing a program area such as a city, county, or industrial facility into control zones.
-There are several types of adult mosquito traps used in effective mosquito surveillance programs, each with its own advantages, depending upon what specific information is desired.
+Adult mosquito surveillance includes the weekly trapping of adult mosquitoes by dividing a program area such as a city, county, or industrial facility into control zones.
+When it comes to mosquito surveillance equipment for adult mosquitoes, there are several types of adult mosquito surveillance traps used in effective mosquito surveillance programs, each with its own advantages, depending upon what specific information is desired.

 New Jersey Light Trap